Skip to main content

 BotUpdatePublisher

-Package: uz.osoncode.easygram.messaging-api
+Package: uz.osoncode.easygram.messaging

 public interface BotUpdatePublisher {